Dental Hygiene Practice Test

 Question: 1126

 A 28-year-old patient presents with no complaints.
 A bitewing radiograph reveals a radiopaque deposit on the mesial surface of tooth #19, extending 1 mm below the CEJ, with no bone loss.
-The clinical test confirms a hard deposit.
+The clinical exam confirms a hard deposit.
 What is the most likely diagnosis?

 1. Enamel pearl